Confetti at Weddings in Edinburgh – Everything You Need to Know to Add Fun and Magic to Your Big Day

 Choose a cool location

-Open space: Opt for a place with a lot of room for the confetti to spread out and produce a great visual effect.
+Open space: Opt for a place with ample room for the confetti to spread out and create a strong visual effect.

 Backdrop: Think about the background of your confetti shot; a plain or scenic location can really make the colourful flakes stand out.